AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The Internet of Things (IoT) sensors

-Sensors are essential to predictive maintenance, enabling the detection of slight changes and timely adjustments to prevent minor issues from becoming major problems like electrical failures.
+Sensors are essential to predictive maintenance, enabling the detection of slight changes and allowing for timely adjustments to prevent minor issues from escalating into major problems, such as electrical failures.

 Having multiple different sensors monitoring different metrics can be key to getting a better understanding of your processes and preventing early failures and the resulting downtime they cause.